boywijnmaalen/kontena/README.rst

 * A fully customizable home directory (without rebuilding the container)
 * Pre-defined scripts at your disposal (e.g. clean your directories of Mac files, etc)
-* Pre-defined aliasses at your disposal (e.g. easy switching between PHP 5.6, 7.0 or 7.1, etc)
+* Pre-defined aliasses at your disposal (e.g. easy switching between all available PHP versions including phpize, php-config & phar)
 * A ``~/.bashrc`` that is filled with;

   * all kinds of additions (e.g. colored bash, custom aliases, etc)